tecmarek/aruco-inventory/README.md

 you can then open the server locally under https://127.0.0.1:4433/ or open it in your network replacing 127.0.0.1 with your PCs IP address.

 # Application in use

+Old images -> will be updated in the future!

 Printed tags 10mm x 10mm in size (option showing all outlines enabled):